 You may have all the members of the team available inhouse, or you may need to go to market to procure external expertise.
-Start procurement early so you can bring people together from the start of a project.
+Start procurement early so you can bring people together from the outset of a project.

-Content experts
+Content specialists

-The role of content experts is to design and create great content, taking into account the policy, user, design and web development perspectives.
+The role of content specialists is to design and create great content, taking into account the business, policy, subject matter, user, design and web development perspectives.
 Content acts as a pivot point between these essential perspectives.
-Content experts also design your content strategy to ensure that your product will achieve your goals now and in the future (see Starting with a content strategy.
+Content specialists also design your content strategy to ensure that your product or service will achieve your goals now and in the future (see Developing a content strategy).

-The content expert in your team is sometimes called the 'content lead'.
+The content specialist in your team is sometimes called the 'content lead'.